 In school districts that are not opening new schools, but are looking to address a growing ELL population within their district, the Internationals network of schools now includes an academy model, also known as a small learning community.
 Internationals’ Academies, like themed academies or small learning communities, serve a heterogeneous group of ELLs within the larger school.
 The Academy Leader reports to the principal of the larger school and supervises academy teachers.
 Internationals works directly with the Academy Leader to support his/her work with teachers, students and families within the context of the larger school.

-For answers to your questions about our school models, please contact Dariana Castro:
+For answers to your questions about our school models, contact our Director of School Development, Dariana Castro: